A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 The thing is, there is nothing wrong with dreaming, hoping, and praying for change.
 There is nothing inherently wrong with wanting to improve your situation and/or the situations of others.
 Nor is there anything wrong with wanting to change injustice laws and breakdown systems of inequity.
 You could be a common man, a simple man, a sweet man born in Tornado Alley — like Troyal Garth Brooks (b.
 02/07/1962, in Tulsa, Oklahoma) — and dream of sharing your storytelling gifts with the world.
 But would you be satisfied?
 Would you be “happy in this modern world?
 Or do you need more?”
 And when would the “more” be enough for you to be grateful and, therefore, satisfied?

-Take a moment to consider being yourself in one of those other people’s circumstances and then, let’s go a little deeper.
+Take a moment to consider being yourself in one of those other people’s circumstances.
+Then, let’s go a little deeper.

 Click here to read my 2021 post about practicing santoşā on the 7th.